cysouw/diathesis/text/c02_structure.md

 b.
 Ich beschmiere die Wunde mit der Salbe.
 :::

-Different variants of object exchange show an astonishingly strong correlation between syntactic pattern and semantic interpretation.
+Different variants of such object exchange show an astonishingly strong correlation between syntactic structure and semantic interpretation.
 Basically, promotions have the effect that the new object role is a part of the old object role (i.e. the new object is a ~~meronym~~), while demotions have the reverse effect in that the new object role encompasses the old object role (i.e. the new object is a ~~holonym~~).
 To appreciate this generalisation it is important to recall how demotions and promotions are defined for chained diatheses.
 This definition is not trivial because chained diatheses are always a combination of both a promotion and a demotion.
 So the question is which of the two 'wins'.

 By definition (cf. [@sec:intro-remapping]), a chained diathesis is deemed to be an overall demotion when the demotion-part is stronger than the promotion-part, and vice versa.
 The strength is measured as the size of the 'jump' on the ~~macrorole hierarchy~~, repeated here in [@next].
-Additionally, the overall demotion/promotion exhibits varying intensity: the larger the difference in jump size between demotion-part and promotion-part, the more extreme the overall demotion/promotion.
+Additionally, the overall chain exhibits varying intensity: the larger the difference in jump size between demotion-part and promotion-part, the more extreme the overall chain.

 ::: ex
 ~~Macrorole Hierarchy~~